 10. Bonus!
 Holiday Break Camp.
 When school is out, Life Time camps are on.
 If you’re looking for something for your kiddos to do while they’re home for the holidays, we’ve got a camp schedule full of healthy activities to keep them entertained.

 Slide Into Spring

 11. Kids Swim Clinic.
 Between spring break and other holidays, this season tends to be one with a smattering of days off from school.
 Use the time to bring your child in for one of our two- to three-hour swim clinics to sharpen their skills before summer pool season starts.
-For ages 5 to 12 years, each session includes swim lessons, water safety skills, and water sports, plus a healthy meal.
+For ages 5 to 12 years, each session includes swim lessons, water safety skills, and water sports.

-12. Grown-Up and Me Classes.
-Build a love for exercise together with these weekly fitness classes designed for parents and children to take part in.
+12. Family Fitness.
+Build a love for movement together with Grown-Up and Me Classes designed for parents and toddlers or preschoolers to take part in.
 “These classes promote the achievements of little ones and give them opportunity to share what they’ve accomplished with their parents,” says Shelly Forsberg, director of kids programming for Life Time.
 Family Fitness Events are also available throughout the year, each centered around a different focus such as pickleball.*

 13. Junior Tennis.
 Our SMART tennis progressive programming focuses on fun and athleticism first, and tennis skills second.
 Kids will start playing with others right away, learning this lifelong sport as they go, and advancing to levels appropriate for their age and development.

 14. Summer Break Camps.
 Do you have a kid pre-K through age 12 who’s ready for some summer fun?
 Create a custom Summer Camp experience to fit your child’s interest, choosing from electives such as yoga, dance, swim, rock climbing, S.T.E.A.M., or martial arts, and one that suits your schedule with options for half or full days across one week or all 12 of the summer.